-- egg (can be plastic as long as its accurate in size)
+- egg (can be plastic, as long as it’s accurate in size)

 - gold paint

 To make two egg cups, I shaped two clay balls of roughly the same size.
 As the clay softened, I carefully pressed the egg on top of the ball, until it stayed on its own.
 I let the clay harden a bit, then randomly cut facets with the cutter.
 At this point, the clay cracked a lot, so I used a bit of water and my fingers to level them.
-I let it dry completely before proceeding (more than 24 hours in this case) and it was very hard to wait.
+I let each one dry completely before proceeding (more than 24 hours in this case) and it was very hard to wait.